oridim/cmpsc-330-homework-5/readme.txt

 (Ozge)

-While developing my player for "Dots and Boxes," I gained valuable insights into implementing decision-making algorithms and designing strategies for competitive games.
-I focused on creating a system that prioritizes completing boxes by leveraging game state evaluations, such as counting surrounding lines with methods like 'CountSurroundingLines' and checking move outcomes using functions like 'DoesMoveYieldCapture' and 'DoesMoveYieldChain'.
+While developing our player for "Dots and Boxes," I gained valuable insights into implementing decision-making algorithms and designing strategies for competitive games.
+We focused on creating a system that prioritizes completing boxes by leveraging game state evaluations, such as counting surrounding lines with methods like 'CountSurroundingLines' and checking move outcomes using functions like 'DoesMoveYieldCapture' and 'DoesMoveYieldChain'.
 These functions taught me the importance of modular and reusable logic when analyzing board states.

-I also learned to use data structures like `std::queue` to manage priority moves, enabling my player to track and act on high-value opportunities, such as completing boxes with three lines.
+I also learned to use data structures like `std::queue` to manage priority moves, enabling our player to track and act on high-value opportunities, such as completing boxes with three lines.
 Implementing strategic fallbacks, such as avoiding chains or choosing random moves when no optimal strategy exists, highlighted the role of fail-safe mechanisms in AI design.
 Debugging issues with line and box placement using